 Saskatchewan uses The Intestate Succession Act, The Wills Act and The Family Property Act to distribute your estate if you die without a will.
 This is typically the order of distribution:

-- If you have a spouse and one child, the first $100,000 goes to your spouse and the remainder will be divided equally between your children and spouse.
+• If you have a spouse and one child from a different relationship, the first $200,000 of your estate goes to your spouse and the remainder will be divided equally between your child and spouse.

-- If you have a spouse and two or more children, the first $100,000 goes to your spouse and of the remaining assets, 1/3 will go to your spouse and 2/3 will be divided equally among your children.
+• If you have a spouse and two or more children of a different relationship, the first $200,000 goes to your spouse and of the remaining assets, 1/3 will go to your spouse and 2/3 will be divided equally among your children.

 Dying Without A Will In British Columbia